 Momsen's not yet — and may never be — a train wreck on the order of some cautionary tales from Young Hollywood, but she is a platinum-blond, goth shinkansen traveling beyond the recommended speed.

-There's an undeniable difference between minors pushing the envelope as they mature (or at least get older) and grown women sexing it up dressed as schoolgirls; the latter might be seen as social commentary or even just playfulness absent other context, but when the grown women are best known for portraying minors on television, well, a level of inappropriateness is added.
+There's a clear difference between minors pushing the envelope as they mature (or at least get older) and grown women sexing it up dressed as schoolgirls; the latter might be seen as social commentary or just playfulness absent other context, but when the grown women are best known for portraying teenagers on television, well, a level of inappropriateness is added.
 Miley Cyrus may catch grief for getting racier in her song lyrics, videos, and personal life — as well as for coming off like a spoiled brat or generally being grating as all heck — but at her age, in her position, I don't have to appreciate what she does to admit that she's entitled to feel her oats within the bounds of the law as long as she ain't wearing the Hannah Montana wig while doing it.
-Growing up in public, especially during the present age of media saturation, can't be easy, making those who do so with poise, humility, or plain old privacy all the more impressive.
+Growing up in public, especially during this era of media saturation, can't be easy, making those who do so with poise, humility, or plain old privacy all the more impressive.
 Which brings us back to Taylor Momsen, who doesn't have Cyrus's image or tween fan base to grapple with and, from the TV-review snippets I've read, apparently couldn't reflect poorly on her increasingly skanky Gossip Girl character if she tried.
-As long as Momsen remains professional (which according to reports since I wrote this may indeed have been a problem) and isn't selling her look or attitude as a desirable lifestyle to impressionable adolescents, it's not for me to judge.
+As long as Momsen remains professional and isn't selling her look or attitude as a desirable lifestyle to impressionable adolescents, it's not for me to judge.
 Or so LK has convinced me, although her argument of "Jalbira's hot enough to do whatever she wants!" is pretty reductive.

-Would I be proud if I were Momsen's father or brother that she's talked about her vibrator in interviews, posed for a magazine wearing arguably more guns than clothes, writhed on a table in one video, disrobed to her underwear in another, and well before turning 18 kicked her sex-'n'-death outsider waif persona up a notch by regularly flashing her bare chest (nipples X'd out with black tape, suggesting that she'd either planned the peek-a-boo moves or, even more disquieting, simply wears black tape on her bosom as a matter of course)?
+Would I be proud if I were Momsen's father or brother that she's talked about her vibrator in interviews, posed for a magazine wearing arguably more guns than clothes, writhed on a table in one video, disrobed to her underwear in another, and well before turning 18 kicked her sex-'n'-death outsider waif persona up a notch by regularly lifting her shirt to flash her bare chest on stage (nipples X'd out with black tape, suggesting that she either planned the peekaboo moves or wears electrical tape on her bosom as a matter of course)?

-I don't suppose that "proud" would be the word, no. But I'd like to think that I would be supportive of her desire and ability to make, perform, and share music that means something to her.
+I'm not sure.
+Would pride be relevant?
+Hopefully I'd be supportive of her desire to make, perform, and share music that means something to her.
 I'd be more upset with her smoking and most concerned that the rest of her band, all older fellas who look awfully skeevy assembled around her, weren't just opportunists taking advantage of her relative fame and/or the younger female demographic she must attract.
-Momsen cites solid influences from Led Zeppelin to Nirvana to The White Stripes; that's a far cry from Avril Lavigne (who's a bit more of a "product" I think, but, I'm not afraid to say, certainly a purveyor of some enjoyable pop songs) infamously mispronouncing David Bowie's name when reading Grammy nominees, whether out of ignorance or in some misguided attempt to appear so hip that she didn't know about anyone that ancient.
+Momsen cites solid influences from Led Zeppelin to Nirvana to The White Stripes; that's a far cry from Avril Lavigne (who's more of a "product" maybe, but, I'm not afraid to say, certainly a purveyor of some catchy pop songs) infamously mispronouncing David Bowie's name when reading Grammy nominees, whether out of ignorance or in some misguided attempt to appear so hip that she didn't know about anyone that ancient.

 And I say all this knowing full well that, given Showbiz Babylon, a Taylor Momsen train wreck of some sort is still not necessarily unlikely.

-So there's my take on that, one of too many posts gathering virtual cobwebs.
-I do regret not having shared it when the material was more of the moment, although Jalbira herself (that's Jal-by-ruh, remember, not Jal-bee-ruh — rhymes with Vampira, not Shakira) is according to LK still courting attention by flaunting her flesh and inviting audience members onstage with her to strip at concerts.
+So there's my take on that, one of many posts gathering virtual cobwebs.
+I regret not having shared it when the material was more of the moment, although Jalbira herself is according to LK still courting attention by flaunting her flesh and inviting audience members onstage with her to strip at concerts.
 And if you happened to hop around the Interwebs for some visual evidence of Momsen's escapades, I'd like to apologize and offer the opportunity to scrub your brain by checking out my link to the far more demure SNL monologue of Taylor Swift.